signalfx/puppet_collectd_configs/README.md

 dimension_list | Use the dimension_list hash map to set custom dimensions on all of the metrics that collectd sends to SignalFx.
 For example, you can use a custom dimension to indicate that one of your servers is running Kafka by including it in the hash map as follows: `dimension_list => {"serverType" => "kafka"}` aws_integration | This parameter controls AWS metadata syncing to SignalFx.
-To disable AWS metadata syncing, set this parameter to false. signalfx_url | If you use a proxy to send metrics to SignalFx, replace this parameter with the URL of your proxy. ppa | Change this value if you want to install the signalfx plugin from your local PPA.
+To disable AWS metadata syncing, set this parameter to false. signalfx_url | If you use a proxy to send metrics to SignalFx, replace this parameter with the URL of your proxy. ensure | This parameter controls the version of signalfx plugin installation.
+You can specify "latest" if you want to update your plugin.
+You can also specify "\<version-number\>" to get the exact version from your local PPA. ppa | Change this value if you want to install the signalfx plugin from your local PPA.